Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 By forming a handseal and concentrating for several seconds you know the direction and approximate distance from your current location of the person(s) you're tracking.
 This does not provide any bonuses in combat; while it lets you know your target is nearby, it lacks enough precision at such short distances to help you discover an opponent hidden in stealth.
 There is no limit on how often you may activate a Tracking Seal, though you have to stop and concentrate each time (and so cannot do it while moving).

 ## B-Rank
+#### –( Fuuyoso Houin - Element Sealing Method )–
+Named because being able to put out fires is its primary use, this sealing technique actually allows for the retrieval of elemental matter of all kinds–-it just so happens that out of control fires are some of the most deadly disasters in human history.
+The proper seals must be written on the scroll, followed by the correct handseals.
+Once the technique is complete the element of the user’s choice will vanish entirely and be sealed within the scroll; the kanji for “seal” will appear on said scroll.

+ - Chakra: 20 + X * 2
+ - Range: 30
+ - Speed: 10
+ - Seal Speed: 25

+Effects: You can seal any of the five basic elements inside of scrolls!
+Up to (CHA) gallons or (CHA/5) square yards of elemental matter can be sealed this way.
+This works just as well with chakra-based instances of the element as with natural-made ones, but lacks any offensive capacity: If you try to remove ‘wind’ from an enclosed area, you do not create a vacuum, you simply still the air and thin it out.
+Similarly, you can’t remove earth from underneath someone to suck them up into it or trip them (though they might be in a hole).
+If you have to ask if you could use the jutsu in some sort of offensive capacity, assume the answer is ‘no’.

+You can also use this technique to immediately end any status effect based on an element being physically upon someone (so, mostly just Immobilize and Ignite), with X being the number of people you can do this do, to a maximum of (1 + Chakra Control Ranks/5).

+This jutsu may end an Upkeep or other persistent effect created by one of the five basic elements.
+X is equal to the higher of effect's Rank (E = 1, D = 2, C = 3, etc) or Upkeep cost.
+Each use of this jutsu may only end one effect, and nothing prevents someone from activating that jutsu again later.

+Each use of this technique requires a blank scroll for the element to be sealed in.
+Once sealed, the elemental matter is effectively destroyed: it cannot be released, and the scroll cannot be reused.

 #### --( Fuuyoso Houin - Element Sealing Method )--
 Named because being able to put out fires is its primary use, this sealing technique actually allows for the retrieval of elemental matter of all kinds--it just so happens that out of control fires are some of the most deadly disasters in human history.
 The proper seals must be written on the scroll, followed by the correct handseals.
 Once the technique is complete the element of the user's choice will vanish entirely and be sealed within the scroll; the kanji for "seal" will appear on said scroll.